-How to Manage the Orchid Fusion VMS Service Through the Command Line
+How to Manage the Orchid Fusion VMS Services Through the Command Line

-Orchid Fusion VMS runs on Linux as a service.
+The following services are used by Orchid Fusion VMS in Linux.
 If you need to check the status, start, or stop the service, you can do this from the command line.